• Home

 Dr. Leonidas Lagrimas, Music Director

-Kelly Jackson is a retired music and theater educator who relocated from the metro Atlanta area to Sylva, NC in 2022.
+Kelly is a retired music and theater educator who relocated from the metro Atlanta area to Sylva, NC in 2022.
 She received her B.M.
 (Music Education) from Furman University, M.M.
 (Choral Conducting) from Eastman School of Music, and Ph.D.
 (Music Education) from Northwestern University.
 For over 30 years, she has been sharing her love of the performing arts as a music director, accompanist, pit musician, voice/piano/theory instructor, adjudicator, conference presenter, and onstage performer.
 Kelly is an advocate for collaboration within and across the arts, and currently serves as music director/pianist at HART Theatre, working with both youth and adults.
 In addition to her work in music and theater, she is also a Master Trainer and content creator for the international music and movement drumming program Drums Alive.
 Kelly thanks Mark and Eric for bringing her into the Dogged Utopia world, and is excited to collaborate onstage with the Tonya and Nancy cast, crew, and band!

 Dr. Leonidas Lagrimas, Music Director